Harendra-Prajapati-IPHtech/food_delivery_app/README.md

 # food_delivery_app

-- In this app i am using Basic Flutter.<br>
+- In this app i am using Basic Flutter to design this app.<br>
 - Multiple pages are available in this Project that contains home, delivery, dining, sign in ,sign up,forgot password,etc. <br>
 - login and signup .<br>
 - Users are able to search food items.<br>